 - Skin conditions like acne and psoriasis

 Stress can be a factor in a variety of physical and emotional illnesses, which should be professionally treated.
 You should consult your medical provider if you experience physical symptoms in the above list.
 Brown students can make an appointment with Health Services by calling 401.863-3953.
-You should also consult a therapist from Psychological Services (401.863-3476) for unmanageable acute stress, high levels of anxiety, or depression.
+You should also consult a therapist from Counseling and Psychological Services (401.863-3476) for unmanageable acute stress, high levels of anxiety, or depression.

 You can also read more about stress in general here.

 Establishing a pattern of smart money management and developing your financial literacy now will serve you well during college and in the future.
 These skills and strategies can also help you to manage economic stress and to gain a sense of control over your financial situation.

 Your family may be providing you with a little or a lot of financial support during college.
 In college, you may find that your relationship with your family and your discussions and agreements about money may be changing.
 Some good ways to handle your family relationships and resources include:

 - Explaining and talking regularly about what you need: If you haven’t lived on your own before, you may underestimate your initial expenses or you may have an unexpected expense like a car repair.

 - Clarifying who is responsible for what expense: Knowing what your family is able and prepared to pay for and what you will need to pay for will allow everyone to make informed financial choices.
 Discuss who will be responsible for expenses like tuition, books, housing, food, spending money, and fees for extracurricular activities.

 - Establishing good money management habits: Read through the budgeting, credit card and employment tips below and work to manage the resources your family provides as carefully and responsibly as possible.